anonklub/anonklub.github.io/docs/prove/spartan.md

 ### Prepare

-[@anonklub/merkle-tree-worker](#) and [@anonklub/spartan-ecdsa-worker](#) are designed to operate on the client side.
+[@anonklub/merkle-tree-worker](https://www.npmjs.com/package/@anonklub/merkle-tree-worker) and [@anonklub/spartan-ecdsa-worker](https://www.npmjs.com/package/@anonklub/spartan-ecdsa-worker) are designed to operate on the client side.
 In the example above, ensure that you prepare each worker using `await worker.prepare()`.
-Please check `Wasm` doc for more details.
+Please check [`Wasm & Web-Workers`](https://anonklub.github.io/#/prove/wasm) doc for more details.

 ## Merkle Proof

 Generating a Merkle proof to verify the inclusion of an Ethereum address within a Merkle tree is crucial for the circuit's functionality.
 We use a binary Merkle tree structure `@anonklub/merkle-tree-worker` library in case of Spartan circuits.
 Follow these steps to generate a Merkle proof:

 1. Call the `prepare()` function as previously described.
 2. Prepare the list of Ethereum addresses.
-The Anonklub project can assist in scanning the blockchain to create this list.
+The Anonklub project can assist in scanning the blockchain to create this list, check out [query docs](https://anonklub.github.io/#/apis?id=query).
 3. Define the parameters needed to generate the Merkle proof, including the number of `leaves` in the tree, the tree's `depth` (e.g., default: 15), and the specific `leaf` (address) for which you want to prove membership.
 4. The generated proof will be serialized, making it immediately usable as a parameter for the proof function in the circuit.